-- (3) Questions arising at a meeting of the Board are to be determined by a majority of the votes of the members present and voting. - (4) The Board is not bound by the rules of evidence and may inform itself in any manner it thinks fit.
+(3) At a meeting of the Board -

+- (a) a question is decided by a majority of votes of the members present and voting; and - (b) the member presiding has a deliberative vote and, in the event of an equality of votes, also a casting vote. - (4) The Board is not bound by the rules of evidence and may inform itself in any manner it thinks fit.